-SSDs are known for their speeds, long life, and data retention capacity.
-The SSDs are also priced higher than other storage devices due to these advantages.
+SSDs are well-known for their high speeds, extended life, and data storage capacity.
+Because of these advantages, SSDs are more expensive than traditional storage devices.

-An SSD can function for years without any loss of data.
-The storage memory doesn’t get corrupted easily.
-But what if you keep the SSD without powering it up?
-Can an SSD retain the data without a power supply?
-If it can be retained, how long will the data be intact in the SSD?
+An SSD can run for years without losing data.
+The storage memory is not readily corrupted.
+But what if you leave the SSD powered off?
+Can an SSD maintain data in the absence of a power supply?
+How long will the data remain intact in the SSD if it is retained?

 Let us find answers for all these in this article.